What to cook for dinner this week:

 - Sauté green beans and red peppers: For a family of 4, sauté 6 red peppers and 1 – 2 lbs of green beans.
 Serve half for dinner tonight and reserve the rest for tomorrow night’s Chicken Salad Niçoise.

 - After dinner, pick all leftover chicken from the bones, divide into 3 portions, and put each portion in a separate zip-top bag.
-Use chicken bones to make ultra simple chicken broth, letting it simmer on the stovetop overnight.
+Use chicken bones to make ultra simple chicken broth, letting it simmer on the stovetop or in the slow cooker overnight.

 - Wrap and reserve leftover French bread.

 - If you really want to get a jump on the week, go ahead and make the dressing and the croutons for Chicken Salad Niçoise, and the black beans that will be served with chicken enchilada bake, and used in tortilla soup and stuffed poblano peppers later in the week.

 - In the morning, strain bones from the chicken broth that’s been simmering away on your stovetop all night and store in the refrigerator in a covered container.